metrorailings/OwlBlog/content/posts/week-8-circa-picks.md

 I can't say the same about the Giants though.
 Kenny Golladay and Saquon Barkley are out.
 The good news is that Sterling Shepard and Kadarius Toney have a real chance to play.
 Having Toney back in tandem with Shepard can really open up a new dimension of this offense, so long as the Clapper puts them both to good use.

+#### _History_

+No history worth looking at between these two.
+The Giants defense has been a pointed area of concern this season, especially against opposing rushers.
+That being said, last week saw a dramatic improvement from that gang, though it remains to be seen whether the Giants can sustain that level of play against better competition.

+It's almost certain the Giants will be in two-deep safety looks for most of the game, as the Chiefs have had a notoriously difficult time handling those coverage shells.
+Unless Mahomes changes his style of play, I suspect the Chiefs will continue to struggle against those coverages.

 #### _Weather_

 Cold with a chance of light rain

+***

+Giants +10

+***

+**New York covers if**
+Mahomes and the Chiefs offense continue struggling against coverage shells situating multiple safeties deep in the backfield.
+It's these types of coverages that mitigates Tyreek Hill's influence on the game.
+And without Hill and a fully healthy Kelce, Kansas is a paper tiger.

+**Kansas covers if**
+Mahomes finally adjusts his style of play and focuses more on short and intermediate.
+It's a strategy that should work wonders against a Giants defense known for leaving the middle of the field soft
+\- AND -
+their defense actually steps up for once and stall out the Giants offense on at least four drives.